 Have you worked through our steps?
 Which one has worked for you?
 We would really like to know.
 So drop us a comment or message us.

 If these guidelines have not helped.
 If your computer is more than 5 years old.
 If you are hesitating to change your hardware or simply buy a new computer.
 You can always reach out and ask us.

-Finally, even if you decide to buy a new computer, keep these guidelines preciously.
+Finally, even if you decide to buy a new computer, keep these guidelines precious.
 Make sure you use them before your computer starts slowing down.
-These are common sense procedures to keep your computer clean and fast.
+These are common-sense procedures to keep your computer clean and fast.